saturnflyer/casting/README.md

-# Delegation
+# Casting

 To use proper delegation, your approach should preserve `self` as a reference to the original object receiving a method.
+When the object receiving the forwarded message has its own and separate notion of `self`, the pattern is consultation.

-The Ruby standard library includes a library called "delegate", but it is a forwarding approach.
-With that "delegate", all messages are forwarded to another object.
+The Ruby standard library includes a library called "delegate", but it is a consultation approach.
+With that "delegate", all messages are forwarded to another object, but the attendant object maintains its own identity.

-With Delegation, your defined methods may reference `self` and during execution it will refer to the original client object.
+With Casting, your defined methods may reference `self` and during execution it will refer to the original client object.

 ## Installation

 If you are using Bundler, add this line to your application's Gemfile:

-    gem 'delegation'
+    gem 'casting'

 And then execute: